adamlilith/fasterRaster/README.md

 ```
 <img src="elev_rivers.png"/>

-Before you use nearly any `fasterRaster` function, you need to tell `fasterRaster` where `GRASS` is installed on your system.
+Before you use nearly any function in the package, you need to tell `fasterRaster` where `GRASS` is installed on your system.
 The installation folder will vary by operating system and maybe `GRASS` version, but will look something like this:

 ```
 grassDir <- "C:/Program Files/GRASS GIS 8.3" # Windows